realmbgl/kudo-tutorial/exercise1/README.md

-## exercise 1: parameters, templates, tasks, and plans in action
+## unit 1: parameters, templates, tasks, and plans in action

+This unit uses the sample [myservice.yaml](myservice.yaml) to showcase the key framework implementation concepts parameters, templates, tasks, and plans.

 ### framework implementation